abhiksark/ArrPy/examples/README.md

 - Add your own error handling scenarios
 - Create new analysis workflows

-These examples serve as both documentation and starting points for your own arrypy-based projects.
+These examples serve as both documentation and starting points for your own arrpy-based projects.